 Throughout the nation in the child welfare and juvenile justice sectors, coaching is being utilized in all facets of work situations, at every level of the system, to focus on specific abilities and specific outcomes, enhance performance and develop deeper levels of critical thinking.
 Coaching helps learners attain new skills faster, more efficiently, and with a greater impact on practice.

 We provide learning and practice opportunities to support child welfare and juvenile justice supervisors and managers to build their coaching competency.
 The integration of coaching strategies into supervision builds confidence, boosts morale, and encourages critical thinking skills among staff members.
-With the adoption of the coach approach, NYC’s child welfare and juvenile justice system creates a collaborative, strengths-based culture to support staff at all levels.
+With the adoption of the coach approach, New York City’s child welfare and juvenile justice system creates a collaborative, strengths-based culture to support staff at all levels.

 Building Coaching Competency